Monroeville, Alabama

 Monroeville is the county seat of Monroe County, Alabama, United States.
 At the 2020 census its population was 5,951.

-Several notable writers were born in Monroeville.

 History

 Occupied for thousands of years by indigenous peoples, this area was ceded by the historic tribe to the U.S. government in the 1830s and the era of Indian Removal.

 The town was first known as Walker's Mill and Store, named for Major Walker, the area's first European-American settler.
 In 1832, the legislature relocated the county seat to Monroeville from Claiborne on the Alabama River.
 The settlement was briefly renamed "Centerville" due to its location in the center of the county, and then was formally changed to Monroeville.
 The town was not formally incorporated until April 15, 1899.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 34.7 km2, of which 34.6 km2 is land and 0.02 sqkm, or 0.05%, is water.

 Almost all of the urban area lies on Bama fine sandy loam.
 Less developed areas around town are mostly on Saffell gravelly sandy loam or Flomaton gravelly loamy sand.